Civil No-Contact Order

 Permanent Civil No Contact Order

 In order to get a permanent civil no contact order, you need to have a full court hearing.
-The abuser or stalker has to be served with notice of the hearing so s/he has an opportunity to attend.
+The abuser/stalker has to be served with notice of the hearing so they have an opportunity to attend.
 At the hearing, you will both have a chance to present evidence, witnesses and testimony to prove your case.
-It may be best to have an attorney present at this hearing to make sure your rights are protected.
+You may have an attorney present with you at the hearing.

 A permanent no contact civil order lasts up to one year.
 You can ask the court to extend the order, but you must do so before it expires.

 Note: If you have a temporary no contact order, this will protect you from the time the temporary order is entered until your full court hearing for the permanent order takes place, usually within 10 days.
 A permanent civil no contact order offers the same type of protection as a temporary no contact order, but it lasts longer.

 How can a civil no contact order help me?

 - Order the respondent not to visit, assault, molest, or interfere with you in any way.

 - Order the respondent to stop stalking or harassing you, including at your workplace.